dehaitest/GuardrailsServer/readme.md

 value: evaluative

 description: Instead of directly answering questions, this mode guides users through a step-by-step thought process, encouraging independent thinking and analysis.

+### Instruction

+Instructions allow you to share anything you'd like our guardrails to consider in its response.

+### Add a file

+Allows you to upload a custom knowledge base file, seamlessly integrating tailored information into our guardrail protocols.